 Everybody who has been to Croatia is just raving – about the food in general and the special treats such as extra virgin olive oil and big, aromatic truffles in particular.

-About the beautiful sceneries and the clear waters that are one of Europes last dolphin refuge.
+About the beautiful sceneries and the clear waters that are one of Europe’s last dolphin refuges.
 But I was stubborn.
-When everybody tries to talk me into one direction, I turn my head and walk the other way.
+When everybody tries to talk me in one direction, I turn my head and walk the other way.
 My mental age is 13.

 The other day at a party, I overheard a conversation.
 Two people were talking about travelling, and the girl said: “You know, when travelling, I also enjoy just being in a place”.
 She could have been talking about Rijeka, a place where the visitor can indeed just enjoy the Istrian lifestyle.